Data-Driven LQR with Finite-Time Experiments via Extremum-Seeking Policy Iteration: /: Algorithm Description and Convergence Properties

-Before establishing the convergence properties of \algo/, we need to ensure that the dither matrix is generated by following the orthonormality conditions detailed in the next assumption. \begin{assumption}[Dither Frequencies Orthonormality] Let $\Tper \in \mathbb{N}$ be the least common multiple of all periods $\Toper, \dots, \Tnmper$.
-Then, it holds
+Before establishing the convergence properties of \algo/, we need to ensure that the dither matrix is generated by following the orthonormality conditions detailed in the next assumption. \begin{assumption}[Dither Frequencies Orthonormality] The periods $\Toper, \dots, \Tnmper$ admit a least common multiple $\Tper \in \N$.
+Moreover, it holds